 To convince an employer that you are the person they need, you must articulate your skills and accomplishments that are relevant to the position.
 Use specific examples from a variety of your experiences (academic, internships, student jobs, extracurricular activities, hobbies, etc.).

-Also, come up with additional examples that highlight the sought-after transferrable skills (e.g. oral and written communication skills; teamwork; critical thinking, etc.)
+You should also come up with additional examples that highlight the sought-after transferrable skills (e.g. oral and written communication skills; teamwork; critical thinking, etc.)

 ARE YOU COMMITED TO PERFORM THE POSITION’S DUTIES?